yinbc/supersplat-viewer/README.md

    npm install
    ```

-3. Build SuperSplat Viewer and start a local web server:
+3. Start the development build and local web server:

    ```sh
    npm run develop
    ```

-4. Open the browser at http://localhost:3000.
+4. Open your browser at http://localhost:3000.

 ## Settings Schema

-The `settings.json` file has the following schema (as defined in typescript, taken from SuperSplat editor):
+The `settings.json` file has the following schema (defined in TypeScript and taken from the SuperSplat editor):

 ```typescript